Tip # 1: Start Early!

 Tip # 3: Pay Attention to These Three “Pre-College Musts”

 Think of your preparation for college golf as falling into 3 important categories.
-And be prepared to do your best in each to give yourself the ultimate opportunity to play golf at the college of your choice on a golf scholarship.
+And be prepared to do your best in each to give yourself the ultimate opportunity to play golf at the college of your choice on a college golf scholarship.

-One… Pay Attention to Grades & Entrance Exams
+1) Pay Attention to Grades & Entrance Exams

 Be sure that you do not sacrifice grades for your golf.
 Every class you take in high school will count toward your GPA (grade point average).
 And you want to keep your GPA as high as possible to give yourself the best opportunity to attend the college of your choice and get at least a partial scholarship.